wso2/docs-apk/en/docs/create-api/manage-service-endpoint/manage-resiliency-timeout.md

     port: 443
 ```

-For more in-depth information on how the above configurations affect the router, refer to the Timeouts in the official [Envoy documentation](https://www.envoyproxy.io/docs/envoy/v1.24.1/faq/configuration/timeouts).
+For more in-depth information on how the above configurations affect the router, refer to the Timeouts in the official <a href="https://www.envoyproxy.io/docs/envoy/v1.24.1/faq/configuration/timeouts" target="_blank">Envoy documentation</a>.

 **Step 2 - Apply the CRs**